testing-library/testing-library-docs/docs/vue-testing-library/examples.md

   // Asserts initial state.
   getByText('Hi, my name is Alice')

-  const usernameInput = getByLabelText(/username/i)
+  // Get the input DOM node by querying the associated label. const usernameInput = getByLabelText(/username/i)

   // Updates the <input> value and triggers an `input` event.